Effect of Unilateral Iatrogenic Testicular Torsion on the Contralateral Testis in Rats: Prepubertal and Postpubertal

-Materials and Methods: 64 Wistar-derived male rats divided randomly in 4 groups.
-Group 1 named immature intervention, group 2 immature control, group 3 mature intervention and group 4mature control.
-In group 1, rats hemicastrated at 30 days of age (prepubertal).
-In group 2 sham surgery (midscrotal incision) was done at same age.
-In group 3 rats hemicastrated at 70 days of age (postpubertal) and in group 4 sham surgery was done at same age.
-20 days after first surgery, contralateral orchiectomy was donein intervention groups and random orchiectomy (left or right) was donein control groups.
+Materials and Methods: 64 Wistar-derived male rats were divided randomly into 4 groups.
+Group 1 was named immature intervention, group 2 immaturecontrol, group 3 mature intervention, and group 4mature control.
+In group 1, rats were hemicastrated at 30 days of age (prepubertal).
+In group 2, sham surgery (midscrotal incision) was performed atthe same age.
+In group 3, rats were hemicastrated at 70 days of age (postpubertal) and in group 4,sham surgery was done at the same age.
+Twenty days after the first surgery, contralateral orchiectomy wasperformed in intervention groups and controls underwent random orchiectomy (left or right).
 Blood sampling for evaluation of serum testosterone was performed just before second surgery.

-Conclusion: Our research demonstrated that hemicastration resulted in compensatory hypertrophy of the remaining testis and it decreased as the animals aged.
-Hemicastration does not lead to reduction in serum testosterone levels and remaining testis can retrieve a normal serum testosterone level.
+Conclusion: Our research demonstrated that hemicastration results in compensatory hypertrophy of the remaining testis and it decreases as the animals age.
+Hemicastration does not lead to reduction in serum testosterone levels and the remaining testis can retrieve a normal serum testosterone level.